mrendi29/ExpressionRecognizer-datascience_final/README.md

 |----|----|----|
 |![neutralaj](neutralaj.jpg)|![angryaj](angryaj.jpg)|![happymemo](happymemo.jpg)|

 As you can see, our model was able to predict the above emotions.
-We noticed that the algorithms was best at finding happy or angry emotions, whereas sad and disgust were less frequent.
+We noticed that the algorithm was best at finding happy or angry emotions, whereas sad and disgust were less frequent.

 Discussion
 ========